Uwe Boll: Response

-As part of a publicity stunt for Postal, Boll released a video claiming that he is "the only genius in the whole fucking [movie] business" and that other directors such as Michael Bay and Eli Roth are "fucking retards."
-He promised that his film Postal would be "way better than all that social-critic George Clooney bullshit that you get every fucking weekend."
+As part of a publicity stunt for Postal, Boll released a video claiming that he is "the only genius in the whole fucking [movie] business" and that other directors such as Michael Bay and Eli Roth are "fucking retards".
+He promised that his film Postal would be "way better than all that social-critic George Clooney bullshit that you get every fucking weekend".
 In response to an "Anti-Uwe Boll" online petition, Boll has also expressed hopes that somebody will start a Pro-Uwe Boll petition, which he would expect to hit a million signatures.
 As of 22 July 2012, the pro-Uwe Boll petition with the most signatures is the Long Live Uwe Boll poll with a total of 7,631 signatures.

 Bay responded to the "fucking retards" comment by calling Boll "a sad being" and stated that he did not care "in the slightest" about the remark, while Roth facetiously described Boll's comments as the "greatest compliment ever".
 Boll later noted that the comments were meant to paint a generic picture over Hollywood, and that he has nothing against the people mentioned.

-Boll then appeared on Thursday, 10 April's episode of G4's Attack of the Show, where he was interviewed in the nude regarding his controversial online retort.
-In the interview, he said (in regard to Michael Bay and Eli Roth responding to his criticisms) that Roth "has a sense of humor" and that Bay "has no sense of humor".
+Boll then appeared on Thursday, 10 April's episode of G4's Attack of the Show, where he was interviewed regarding his controversial online retort.
+In the interview, he said (in regard to Bay and Roth responding to his criticisms) that Roth "has a sense of humor" and that Bay "has no sense of humor".
 He also jokingly stated that he believes that his upcoming adaptation of Postal (from the video game of the same name) could beat Indiana Jones and the Kingdom of the Crystal Skull at the box office.

-In 2023, Boll responded that out of all the video game films he worked on, "Postal" ‘holds a special place in my heart’.
+In 2023, Boll responded that out of all the video game films he worked on, Postal 'holds a special place in my heart'.
 The film stands out for Boll because of the creative freedom he experienced, the ability to delve deep into satire and commentary, and the camaraderie shared with the cast and crew.